 The latter two application methods are easier for DIYers.
 “Generally, though, I would always leave wallpaper to professionals and that’s doubly so for wall upholstery,” says interior designer Katherine Shenaman of West Palm Beach, Florida.

 To be sure, covering walls with fabric has a long history throughout the world.
-Fabric brings color, pattern, texture and dimensionality into a room; paint and wallpaper fall flat by comparison.
+The fabric brings color, pattern, texture, and dimensionality into a room; paint and wallpaper fall flat by comparison.

-Cleaning fabric-covered walls is challenging if not impossible, so kitchens, bathrooms and high-traffic areas aren’t wise choices for wall upholstery, Shenaman says.
+Cleaning fabric-covered walls are challenging if not impossible, so kitchens, bathrooms, and high-traffic areas aren’t wise choices for wall upholstery, Shenaman says.

 Fabric harbors odors and dust, so upholstered walls offer little joy or comfort to allergy sufferers, she adds.